Karthikbabukpm/karthik-gcp-website/README.md

 ## How to use GCP Console to create a static website in GCP using GCS
 ## 1. Create a Cloud Storage Bucket
 - Navigate to Google Cloud Console --> Cloud Storage --> Buckets --> Click "Create Bucket"
 - A few configurations are required under the Create Bucket section, such as globally unique bucket names.
-I've set up st_website_1 as the GCS Bucket Name.
+I've set up unique_bucket_name as the GCS Bucket Name.
 - Under "Location Type."
 In this instance, I've chosen the Australia-Southeast1 (Sydney) area.
 - I've unchecked the "Public Access Prevention" section.
 - The other configuration remains the same.